dekarrin/rezi/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/dekarrin/rezi/v2.svg)](https://pkg.go.dev/github.com/dekarrin/rezi/v2)

 The Rarefied Encoding (Compressible) for Interchange (REZI) library performs binary marshaling of data to REZI-format bytes.
-It can encode and decode several built-in Go types to bytes, and handles decoding and encoding of user-defined types that implement `encoding.BinaryMarshaler` or `encoding.TextMarshaler`.
+It can encode and decode most simple (non-struct) built-in Go types to bytes, and handles customization of decoding and encoding of user-defined types that implement `encoding.BinaryMarshaler` or `encoding.TextMarshaler`.

 All data is encoded in a deterministic fashion, or as deterministically as possible.
 Any non-determinism in the resulting encoded value will arise from